top of page

 *What do I tell my child?

-Tell the truth, use language they will understand, and give them the amount and type of information that they can handle.
 A good guideline is: if they are asking about it, they are ready for an answer about it!
 As I learn more about your child, I can recommend more personalized ideas.
-For autism diagnoses, I provide short stories with pictures to help you speak with your child about their brain.
+If appropriate, I provide short stories with pictures to help you speak with your child about their brain.

 *How long will it take?